So you want to go hiking and would like to take your baby or small child with you?

 Designed to hold even heavier children, this baby backpack has a 50 lb weight limit.
 The evenly padded straps and ergonomic design make it comfortable to carry.

-Kelty designed the Pathfinder so that the main storage compartment detaches as a separate mini backpack along with compartments for water bottles.
+Osprey designed the Poco so that the main storage compartment detaches as a separate mini backpack along with compartments for water bottles.

 The well-designed kickstand enables safe loading and unloading of your child.
 An easy-access adjustable suspension system means it can be easily adjusted to fit either the mom or dad, and there is a large amount of useful built-in storage space.

 Video: Features of the Osprey POCO AG Plus Child Carrier.

 The fully adjustable back panel and hip belt on the Thule Sapling makes swapping between mom and dad simple.
 The load stabilizer straps are designed to allow adjustments to the backpack’s center of gravity on-the-go to ensure maximum comfort.